Browser Setup Guide for Old or Slow Computers

 DNS & Network Tweaks — Browser Performance Setup

 Slow name lookups delay the first byte of every request.
 Moreover, DNS-over-HTTPS improves privacy on public networks.
 Providers like Google Public DNS and Cloudflare deliver reliable performance.
+For browser-specific optimization, see Edge 2025 Setup, Opera 2025 Guide, or compare Chrome vs Brave.

 Security Without Heavy Slowdown — Lightweight Browser Setup